MuhammadRidha7/Shia/README.md

 # Is Tawassul really shirk?

-Bilal went to the grave of The Prophet and said: O Messenger of Allah!
+Bilal went to the grave of The Prophet (pbuh) and said: O Messenger of Allah!
 The people are perishing from the lack of water!
-So The Prophet came to him in a dream and said: Go to Umar and give him the news of rain.
+So The Prophet (pbuh) came to him in a dream and said: Go to Umar and give him the news of rain.
 He did, and Umar cried. \
 `Musannaf, vol 11, page 118, hadith 32538` \
 (Confirmed by Ibn Kathir, Ibn Hajar, etc.)